SalmanSayeed79/remedi-doc/README.md

 ## Features

-Some of the note-worthy features of "Solaris" are :
+Some of the note-worthy features of "Heal-On Doc" are :

-- Functionallity to use any location of the world
+- Functionallity to authenticate doctors
-- Ability to attain solar data from NASA's POWER API
+- Ability to track patients on a live feed
-- Showing average sunlight on a monthly and yearly basis
+- Showing the medical history of a every patient
-- Calculating optimal tilt angle for a particular location
+- Ability to toggle a patient as critical or normal
-- Showing verdicts for farmers based on the value range
+- Showing options for doctors to take actions
-- Showing rainfall data

 ### Desktop and mobile UI